 - Loro – Aaron Franklin x Tyson Cole from Uchi collab on this casual almost sports bar like spot.
 Order your brisket, yuzu salmon, and cabbage salad at the counter and the frozen mango sake.

-- Soursop – My favorite food truck which is at St. Elmo Brewing co and on a nice patio with live music.
-Get whatever curry is going on and the fried chicken salad.
+- Spicy Boys– My favorite food truck which is at St. Elmo Brewing Co and on a nice patio with live music.
+They used to have more curry and Asian flavor options but they do have specials so make sure the get whatever curry is on the menu!
+The panang is my favorite.
+Add on the Som Tom papaya salad and Fried Chicken.

 - Perla’s – Seafood mecca with a patio on South Congress (watch out for the pooping birds).
 Oysters, champagne, shrimp cocktail, daily fish with chimichurri, and crab grits.